OpenEvalProject/evals/manuscripts/elife-78235/v1/manuscript.md

 ## Results

-## Inhibitory activity of a demethylated MBDTA analogue
+### Inhibitory activity of a demethylated MBDTA analogue

 Given that proherbicides are metabolised in vivo to produce compounds with greater potency at the target site, it can be assumed that the metabolised form will have greater activity than the proherbicidal form against the target in vitro.
 As such, to assess whether MBDTA-2 is a proherbicide that is demethylated in vivo, we measured the inhibitory activity of the demethylated analogue, (Z)-2-(5-(4-hydroxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (HBDTA), against both recombinant A. thaliana DHDPS enzymes (Figure 2; Christoff et al., 2021).
 The dose–response curves yielded IC50 values for AtDHDPS1 and AtDHDPS2 of 100 ± 0.95 and 105 ± 1.04 µM, respectively (Figure 2).
 These values are slightly greater than those we reported for MBDTA-2 (IC50 (AtDHDPS1) = 63.3 ± 1.80 µM, IC50 (AtDHDPS2) = 64.0 ± 1.00 µM) (Soares da Costa et al., 2021).
 These data suggest, conversely to our hypothesis, that the activity of MBDTA-2 at the target site is not influenced by the retention or loss of the methyl group in vivo.

 ![Figure 2.](https://cdn.elifesciences.org/articles/78235/elife-78235-fig2-v1.jpg)

-**Figure 2.:** in vitro potency of (Z)-2-(5-(4-hydroxybenzylidene)-2,4-dioxothiazolidin-3-yl)acetic acid (HBDTA).(A) Chemical structure of HBDTA.
+**Figure 2.:** (A) Chemical structure of HBDTA.
 (B) Dose–response curves of HBDTA against recombinant AtDHDPS1 (⚬) and AtDHDPS2 (+) enzymes.
 Initial enzyme rate was normalised against the vehicle control to determine % activity remaining.
-Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of 0.99.Figure 2—source data 1.Figure 2.
+Data were fitted to a nonlinear regression model (solid line), resulting in R2 values of 0.99.

-## Dual-target activity of MBDTA-2
+### Dual-target activity of MBDTA-2

 Given that the similarity in the in vitro and in vivo activity of MBDTA-2 could not be explained by enhanced target site activity of the demethylated compound, we sought to explore other mechanisms that may explain this observation.